LGBTQ themes in Hindu mythology: Critical analysis

 The scholarship of Wendy Doniger, which focuses on interpretation of Hindu texts through psychoanalysis, is similarly controversial and has been criticised.
 Doniger has been described as "being rude, crude and very lewd in the hallowed portals of Sanskrit Academics."
 Doniger's works that feature LGBT interpretations of Hindu myths include the books Siva: The Erotic Ascetic, Tales of Sex and Violence, and Splitting the difference: gender and myth in ancient Greece and India.

 Michael Witzel, a professor of Sanskrit, said that Wendy Doniger's knowledge of Vedic Sanskrit is severely flawed.
 Nicholas Kazanas, a European Indologist, has also criticised Doniger's works and wrote that Doniger seems to be obsessed with only one meaning of myths: the most sexual imaginable.

+Scholars like Krishnan Ramaswamy, Vishal Agarwal, Aditi Banerjee, Antonio de Nicolas and many others, have criticized these recent homoerotic interpretations of metaphysical and spiritual incidents that transcend human understandings of nature, like the swallowing of Shiva's semen by Agni out of cosmic necessity, which was condemned as well in the original text.
+They say that while Hinduism does not oppose accepting the existence of LGBTQ people and identities, applying sexual and queer subtext and terminology to ancient texts - intended for all classes of people and originally lacking any homoerotic or any sexually suggestive or pleasurable subtext altogether - constitutes a gross misinterpretation.